vigna/epserde-rs/README.md

-- While we provide procedural macros that implement serialization and deserialization, they require that your type is written and used in a specific way; in particular, the fields you want to ε-copy must be type parameters implementing `AsRef<[T]>`, where `T` [`IsZeroCopy`], or `AsRef<str>`, and upon deserialization on such fields you may use only methods related to references to slices or strings, as the type of such fields will be replaced by the types `&[T]` or `&str` at deserialization time.
+- While we provide procedural macros that implement serialization and deserialization, they require that your type is written and used in a specific way; in particular, the fields you want to ε-copy must be type parameters implementing [`DeserializeEpsCopy`], to which a [deserialized type](`DeserializeEpsCopyInner::DeserType`) is associated.
+For example, we provide implementations for `AsRef<[T]>`, where `T` [`IsZeroCopy`], or `AsRef<str>`, which have deserialized type `&[T]` or `&str`, respectively.

-- After deserialization, you will obtain a structure containing references to the underlying serialized support (e.g., a memory-mapped region).
-If you need, for example, to store the deserialized structure of type `T` in a field of a new structure, or to pass it around as a function argument, you will need to couple permanently the deserialized structure with its serialized support, which is obtained by putting it in a [`MemCase`].
+- After deserialization, you will obtain a structure in which the type parameters have been instantiated to their respective deserialized type, which will usually reference the underlying serialized support (e.g., a memory-mapped region).
+If you need to store the deserialized structure of type `T` in a field of a new structure or to pass it around as a function argument, you will need to couple permanently the deserialized structure with its serialized support, which is obtained by putting it in a [`MemCase`].
 A [`MemCase`] will